 pass the reservoir on your right, you have gone too far!
 For a map to our

 Maple Crest Farm Facebook page.
 Annual strawberry (June) and blueberry (July) picking, pumpkin

 patch, and Christmas tree pick-your-own event!
 (UPDATED: July 17, 2016)

 Marini Farm - strawberries, Honey from hives on the farm, Fresh

-eggs, U-pick and already picked, farm market, gift shop, snacks and
+eggs, U-pick and already picked, corn maze, pumpkins, farm market, gift shop, snacks and

 refreshment stand, restrooms, Bouncy castle or moon bounce, birthday parties